earthtoolsmaker/website/content/posts/how-to-build-a-real-time-bear-detection-system.md

 significantly more prevalent than the others, it can lead to biased models that perform poorly on minority classes.

-After filtering out the corrupted images, we observed that the dataset was heavily skewed towards bear images, with a prevalence approximately five times higher than that of images featuring other animals or empty frames.

 ##### Resampling Techniques

 - __Oversampling__: Increase the number of instances in the minority class by